przemek83/volbx/README.md

 6) Compile VersionChecker and run it - it should connect to given adress and download content of `current` folder.

 **Remarks**:
-- Instead of size of files returned by PHP script checksums should be returned and used for checking of correctenss of downloaded files.
+- Checksum should be used in correctness checks instead of size of files.
 - When I've created VersionChecker I've decided to use simplest solution which I was able to create.
 I do not know if it is safe and 'proper' enough but it worked :D I'm not web deweloper ;)
 - Windows needs admin rights (as of ~2012) when executing files having in name strings like "update", "install" or "setup".
-Quite ugly name `VersionChecker` was picked to workaround that problem. ;)
+Quite ugly name `VersionChecker` was picked to workaround that problem.
 - On Windows updater cannot overwrite file which is being used (as of ~2012).
-There is a special mechanism for replacing used files: closing Volbx, running updater, changing not used/blocked binaries/libs, replacing automatically used/blocked ones during next run of Volbx.
+There is a special mechanism for replacing used/locked files: closing Volbx, running updater, changing not used/blocked binaries/libs, replacing automatically used/blocked ones during next run of Volbx.

 ## Testing
 1) Compile project.